Skip to content

 This is in addition to a hard cap on local university admissions.

-No PSLE?
+Remove PSLE?
 It will be deadly to students!

 Imagine a no PSLE environment for a moment.